iconify/documentation/documents/pages/design/sketch/index.md

 - Search icon sets.
 - Import any icon as vector shape to Sketch document.

 It is completely free!
-All icon sets offered with Iconify are available with open source licenses.
+Unlike other plugins that offer many icons, but require payment to use SVG, Iconify always imports icons as SVG.
+Iconify project is open source and offers only open source icon sets.

 ## Installation